dor-at/gl-lab01/README.md

 # gl-lab01
 Infrastructure configuration for a K1 gitlab cluster (-1000 users)
 ## Prerequisites
-- Secrets manager secrets of type 'secret-string'\ - RDS password - Redis token Specify the key names and arns in the following sections
+- Secrets manager secrets of type 'secret-string'
+  - RDS password
+  - Redis token
+Specify the key names and arns in the following sections
 ## How to use
 **Clone the repo**